abarker/abarker.github.io/content/understanding_python_imports.rst

 ---------------------

 A **relative dotted path** is similar to an absolute dotted path except that it always starts with a dot symbol.
+If you are familiar with relative paths in a shell such as Bash the syntax is similar.

 Relative dotted paths have different meanings depending on the location of the module in which they occur.
-They are interpreted relative to the directory containing the module in which they occur.
-(If you are familiar with relative paths in a Unix-style shell such as Bash, the syntax is similar.)
+They are interpreted relative to the directory containing the module in which they occur:

 * A single dot refers to the directory containing the module.
 It can occur alone or at the beginning of a longer dotted path.
-As an example, the following correspondences hold inside the `foo` module (located in directory `my_package`).
-The first two are equivalent filesystem paths relative to directory `src/my_package`, and the last one is the Python dotted path.
-  (Note in the second line that while `bar` without the dot is also an equivalent relative pathname in a shell, as a dotted path it is *only* allowed as a top-level absolute import from `sys.path`.)
+As examples, the following correspondences hold inside the `foo` module (located in directory `my_package`).
+The first two components on a line are equivalent filesystem paths relative to directory `src/my_package`, and the final one is the Python dotted path.
+(Note in the second line that while `bar` without the dot would be an equivalent relative pathname in a shell, as a relative dotted path the leading dot is required.)

 .. math::